maoratar1/SLAM/README.md

 All those classes are stored at the `DataBaseDirectory` directory.

-In order to create a `DataBase` object we need to do preliminary calculation of computing all the features tracked between consecutive frames.
-This can be done by function we had already for creating the trajectory's initial estimation.
+In order to create a `DataBase` object we need to do a preliminary calculation of computing all the features tracked between consecutive frames.
+This can be done by a function we had already for creating the trajectory's initial estimation.

 ```python
 from utils.utills import find_features_in_consecutive_frames_whole_movie